 England and Wales Birth Index April/May/June 1879

-Baptism of Harriett, daughter of John and Frances Mary Jones, 2 Jan 1859 at St Mary Islington
+Baptism of Harriett, daughter of John and Frances Mary Jones, 2 Jan 1859 at St Mary Islington, also her siblings, John, Edwin and Charlotte Elizabeth were also baptised the same day.

 I was quickly extending the family tree and collecting records for the Fuller and Jones families.

 It was sad to think that my grandfather Johnny was only eight years old when his mother Harriett died at the age of thirty five.
 He would have hardly remembered her, and this is possibly why her burial in Abney Park is so significant to the family.
-It is poignant to think that while the rest of the Fuller family migrated to Australia and New Zealand with John Fuller Snr.’s new wife Emily Matilda “Ma” Cryer, they always remembered Harriett Fuller had died at a young age, and was buried back in England.
+It is poignant to think that while the rest of the Fuller family migrated to Australia and New Zealand with John Fuller Snr.’s new wife Emily Matilda “Ma” Cryer, they always remembered that Harriett Fuller had died at a young age and was buried back in England in an unmarked grave.

 I recently purchased the death certificate for Harriett Fuller hoping it would confirm why she had died at 35 years of age.
 It was a shock to open the letter and see that she had died of typhoid fever.
 It was also touching to know that her husband, John Fuller Snr., was present at her death.
 It must have been so shocking for him to see Harriett wasting away, and we now have the knowledge that she suffered for 20 days, to the point of total exhaustion before she died.
 John Fuller listed his occupation as Tenor Vocalist.
 It certainly solved the puzzling reason why Harriett was buried in a “pauper’s” grave, it was actually a mass grave dug for the poor people who died of Typhoid, and by law they had to be buried quickly, and probably without ceremony, for fear of spreading the disease.
 The address given on the death certificate was 36 Newington Green Road, Islington.
 Whether this was the address of her parents or the Fullers I have not been able to find as yet.
 I don’t believe she was in a hospital.